 The IDO3D kits are a set of 3D gel pens that cure through UV light exposure that you can use to create elaborate designs and experiments for kids.
 Each kit contains an idea booklet for various 3D projects.
 IDO3D assembly is completed by creating 2D structural supports and then “gluing” them together with additional gel paint to create 3D structures.
-Monkey selected a design for a 3D skatepark for our IDo3d review.
+Monkey selected a design for a 3D skatepark.

 How the IDo3d Kit Works